Are you looking for additional information on Spar Urethane? How to thin, how to sand and how to apply it correctly?

 Instead, it refers to gently removing dust, debris, or other issues to achieve a rough area able to allow a new coat of varnish to adhere.

-So, as soon as you cleaned everything, you can wipe it with a clean cloth so that there is no dust on site.
+So, as soon as you clean everything, you can wipe it with a clean cloth, so there is no dust on site.

 How Many Coats of Spar Urethane Should You Apply?